Learn about actual and potential costs

 Buyers should inquire about additional services that the supplier provides in addition to installing the systems, such as training and maintenance to ensure the lighting control system's efficiency is fully achieved.

-For a detailed list of key selection criteria, refer to the Buying-Decision Scorecard in this report.
+For a detailed list of key selection criteria, buyers can refer to the Buying-Decision Scorecard in this report.

 Buyers should state the due date for questions and proposals.